-This depends on whether it's about long or short quotations.
-Short quotations are handeld by the reader arrangement, long quotations have to be reported to the UvO foundation beforehand.
-More information on this subject can be found in the 'Readers’ section.
+That depends on whether you used long or short quotations, and the number of sources.
+Short quotations are covered by the reader regulation, long quotations have to be reported beforehand to the UvO (a publishing organisation for academic license).
+In case you used several short quotations and compile them to produce a reader, you must submit a sample copy to the Stichting UvO.
+More information on this subject can be found in the Readers’ section.

-There are various online resources that provide images and illustrations at no costs and that can be used without restrictions.
-Take a look at the Open Content section for examples.
+There are various online resources that provide images and illustrations at no cost and that can be used without restrictions (source reference is mandatory for the LMS).
+Take a look at the ‘Open Content’ section for examples.

 Yes, but you must adhere to the regulation.
 You cannot use more than 25 images without the author’s permission.
 You must reference the sources of the images.
 The book may have been bought by a student, but that is exclusive of the right to distribute it.
 Please refer to the ‘Reader’ section for more information.